ERICEX2025/server/README.md

 # Tests

-Our tests are separated into six files within the "tests" package: `App.spec.ts`, `broadband.spec.ts`, `load-csv.spec.ts`, `mode.spec.ts`, `search-csv.spec.ts`, and `view-csv.test.ts`.
-These are, as the names suggest, correlated to each major function of our REPL.
+Our tests are separated into many files within the "tests" package: `App.spec.ts`, `broadband.spec.ts`, `load-csv.spec.ts`, `mode.spec.ts`, `search-csv.spec.ts`, and `view-csv.test.ts`, as well as mocked tests for each of these functions (`mockload-csv.spec.ts`, `mockview-csv.spec.ts`, etc.) These are, as the names suggest, correlated to each major function of our REPL.

 Within `App.spec.ts`, our tests involve making sure essentially components of our App are visible and usable.
 We test: